On this page:

-If you are planning to apply to the ES Ph.D.
-Program for Fall 2018 admission, please submit your materials to the Graduate School Office before the application deadline.
+If you are planning to apply to the Environmental Sciences Ph.D.
+Program for Fall Semester admission, please submit your materials to the Graduate School Office before the application deadline.
 The application deadline for priority consideration is February 1.
 Admissions decisions on completed applications received by this date typically will be sent out by March 1.
-Applications received after February 1 will be reviewed by the program on an ad hoc basis but the funds available to support students submitting post-deadline applications may be limited by program commitments to the pre-deadline applicants.
+Applications received after February 1 will be reviewed by the program on an ad hoc basis but the funds available to support your submitting post-deadline applications may be limited by program commitments to the pre-deadline applicants.

 Admission to our program is competitive.
-Applicants will be evaluated based on the following criteria:
+You will be evaluated based on the following criteria:

-- Performance in coursework: Applicants must hold a baccalaureate degree or a master's degree from a supporting discipline (e.g., biology, chemistry, geology, physics, or closely allied discipline) and have performed satisfactorily.
+- Performance in coursework: You must hold a baccalaureate degree or a master's degree from a supporting discipline (e.g., biology, chemistry, geology, physics, or closely allied discipline) and have performed satisfactorily.
 The GPA in undergraduate or in previous graduate level coursework should be at least 3.0.
-Students should enter the Program with knowledge of one of the supporting sciences and having successfully completed biology, organic chemistry, physics, statistics and calculus.
+You should enter the program with knowledge of one of the supporting sciences and having successfully completed biology, organic chemistry, physics, statistics and calculus.

-GRE scores: GRE scores are required.
-Scores lower than 300 (Verbal plus Quantitative) are unlikely to be competitive.
-In addition, international students must submit either TOEFL or IELTS scores.
+- GRE/TOEFL/IELTS scores: For Fall 2021 admissions, the GRE requirement has been waived due to COVID-19 circumstances.
+International students must still submit either TOEFL or IELTS scores.
 To be most competitive, the TOEFL score should approach or exceed 100 (IBT) and the IELTS score should approach or exceed 6.5.
 It is recommended that examinations taken more than 5 years ago be retaken, especially if the scores were near our minimum level.

 - An identified fit with a program faculty member.
 A substantial part of your funding will arise from an individual program faculty member.
-To ensure student success, we require that students receive a commitment from a program faculty advisor who is willing and able to support you in their laboratory.
-Applicants should begin this process at or before the time of applying by contacting individual faculty members in your area of interest.
+To ensure your success, we require that you receive a commitment from a program faculty advisor willing and able to support you in their laboratory.
+You should begin this process at or before the time of applying by contacting individual faculty members in your area of interest.